 Pharmacy support staff is a general term for anyone working within the field of pharmacy who is neither a pharmacy technician nor a pharmacist.
 They form part of the pharmacy team and work under the supervision of pharmacy technicians and principally, pharmacists.

 These staff may be known as pharmacy assistants, pharmacy support workers, healthcare assistants or dispensing assistants.
-They will be referred to as pharmacy assistants for the rest of this page for ease of understanding.
+They will be referred to as pharmacy assistants for the rest of this page.

-Pharmacy assistants are employed in the hospital pharmacy, community pharmacy (sometimes called retail or high street pharmacy) or industry sector.
+Pharmacy assistants are employed in the hospital pharmacy, community pharmacy or industry sector.

 Pharmacy assistants work in a variety of areas in within these sectors.
 These could include: